DukeStatSci/github_auth_guide/README.md

 # Guide for configuring GitHub authentication

-This is meant to be a brief guide for setting up GitHub authentication via ssh - this configuration will be done in R but once setup the ssh keys will be available for any other tools using git (e.g. Jupyter) on the same system.
+This is meant to be a brief guide for setting up GitHub authentication via ssh - this configuration will be done in R but, once setup, the ssh keys will be available for any other tools using git (e.g. Jupyter) on the same system.